menu

 Osceola Mills is a very small borough located in the state of Pennsylvania.
-With a population of 1,022 people and just one neighborhood, Osceola Mills is the 819th largest community in Pennsylvania.
-Osceola Mills has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 1,013 people and just one neighborhood, Osceola Mills is the 819th largest community in Pennsylvania.
+Much of the housing stock in Osceola Mills was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Osceola Mills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Osceola Mills is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Osceola Mills who work in office and administrative support (18.53%), healthcare suport services (9.17%), and healthcare (9.17%).